Black Friday Chromebook deals now live from $169 - 9to5Toys

 Today has seen plenty of Black Friday promotions go live, and now various Chromebooks are being discounted ahead of the shopping event next week.
-Headlining all of the deals, Amazon has the Samsung Galaxy Chromebook i5/8GB/256GB for $799 shipped.
-Matched at Best Buy.
+Headlining all of the deals, Best Buy has the Samsung Galaxy Chromebook i5/8GB/256GB for $799 shipped.
 Usually selling for $999, today’s offer is good for a $200 discount, marks the best we’ve seen in months, and matches the all-time low.
 Delivering a more premium Chromebook experience than other options on the market, here you’ll find a 13-inch 4K AMOLED display, aluminum build, and backlit keyboard.
 On top of its 256GB of solid-state storage, there’s also 8GB of RAM and a 2-in-1 form-factor with bundled S Pen.
 Rated 4.2/5 stars from over 380 customers and you can get a closer look in our hands-on from earlier in the year.
-Head below for more Black Friday Chromebook deals from $169.
+Head below for more Black Friday Chromebook deals from $129.

 Other Black Friday Chromebook deals: